reactjs/react.dev/content/docs/state-and-lifecycle.md

 ## Converting a Function to a Class

-You can convert a functional component like `Clock` to a class in five steps:
+You can convert a function component like `Clock` to a class in five steps:

 1. Create an [ES6 class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes), with the same name, that extends `React.Component`.